 The Graduate School's system-wide unified application launched on July 1, 2020.
 For applications as of Fall 2021, applicants are able to apply for up to three campuses and/or majors with a single application and fee payment.
 The unified application does not include programs at the IUPUI campus or Purdue University Global graduate and professional programs.
 Only one set of letters of recommendation are required for degree-seeking applicants for all program choices on the application.
-All supporting documentation will still be required during the application process regardless of program choice.2
+All supporting documentation will still be required during the application process regardless of program choice.
+Applicants interested applying to the Department of Anthropology must select our program as option one or two on the application.